-Novak Djokovic’s Grand Slam quest is alive and well, will meet Daniil Medvedev in U.S. Open final
+Novak Djokovic’s Grand Slam quest is alive and well, and he will meet Daniil Medvedev in U.S. Open final

 Asked about the Grand Slam, Djokovic didn’t hesitate.
 “There is only one match left.
 All in!”
 Djokovic said.
 “I’m going to put my heart and my soul and my body and my head into that one.
 I’m going to treat the next match like it is the last match of my career.”

-Medvedev needed just two hours, four minutes to dispatch Canada’s Felix Auger-Aliassime 6-4, 7-5, 6-2 in Friday’s earlier semifinal.
+Medvedev needed just 2 hours 4 minutes to dispatch Canada’s Felix Auger-Aliassime, 6-4, 7-5, 6-2, in Friday’s earlier semifinal.

-It will be Medvedev’s third Grand Slam final.
-He fell to Djokovic in straight sets in the 2021 Australian Open final and lost the 2019 U.S. Open final to Nadal in a five-set thriller.
+It will be Medvedev’s third appearance in a Grand Slam final.
+He fell to Djokovic in straight sets in the 2021 Australian Open championship and lost the 2019 U.S. Open final to Nadal in a five-set thriller.

-After easing past Auger-Aliassime Friday, Medvedev said he would bring new intensity to Sunday’s final after getting outplayed by Djokovic in the year’s Australian Open in Melbourne.
+After easing past Auger-Aliassime, Medvedev said he would bring new intensity to Sunday’s final after getting soundly outplayed by Djokovic at this year’s Australian Open final in Melbourne.

-“I always give my best, but I feel like I didn't leave my heart on the court in Melbourne,” said Medvedev, who has a 3-5 record against Djokovic.
-“That's what I'm going to try to do on Arthur Ashe with hopefully 100 percent of [the] fans.
-No matter the score, I'm just going to turn up the heat, if I can say, and try to do my best, even more than what I did in Melbourne.”
+“I always give my best, but I feel like I didn’t leave my heart on the court in Melbourne,” said Medvedev, who has a 3-5 record against Djokovic.
+“That’s what I’m going to try to do on Arthur Ashe [Stadium] with hopefully 100 percent of [the] fans.
+No matter the score, I’m just going to turn up the heat, if I can say, and try to do my best, even more than what I did in Melbourne.”

-The 6-6 Zverev, 24, was just the second seeded player Djokovic had faced all tournament.
+The 6-foot-6 Zverev, 24, was just the second seeded player Djokovic had faced all tournament.

 He was also the last man to beat Djokovic, scuttling his pursuit of a Golden Slam — the achievement of winning all four majors and Olympic singles gold the same year — with a 1-6, 6-3, 6-1 victory in the semifinals of the Tokyo Games last month.